metallb/metallb/website/content/configuration/k3s.md

 While this is not an issue in most cases, you may run into issues when configuring your services with `externalTrafficPolicy: Local` if your cluster's control-plane happens to be tainted with this specific taint.

-To make this work, you need to add a toleration to your `speaker` pods.
+An option to make this work is adding the toleration to your `speaker` pods.
 For example, when using Kustomize, you can add the toleration like this:

 ```yaml